Mitchtman/UWA-CYBER-ELK/README.md

 - Increase and use more memory
 - Download, Launch and enable the docker container at startup

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+The following screenshot displays the result of running the ELK playbook.
 ![ELK SETUP](Images/elk-playbook.png "ELK SETUP")

 ### Target Machines & Beats